jazzband/djangorestframework-simplejwt/README.rst

 -------------------------------------------------------------------------------

 Simple JWT provides a JSON Web Token authentication backend for the Django REST Framework.
-It aims to provide an out-of-the-box solution for JWT authentication which avoids some of the common pitfalls of the JWT specification.
-Assuming users of the library don't extensively and invasively subclass everything, Simple JWT's behavior shouldn't be surprising.
-Settings variable defaults should be safe.
+It aims to cover the most common use cases of JWTs by offering a conservative range of default features.
+It also aims to be easily extensible in case a desired feature is not present.

 Requirements
 ------------